Cartan Actions of Higher Rank Abelian Groups and their Classification: The Algebraic Actions

 Therefore, if $Y$ is an eigenvector of $\ad_X$ with eigenvalue $\alpha(X)$, $da(Y) = e^{\alpha(X)}Y$.
 The eigenvectors are exactly the elementary matrices $Y_{ij}$, with all entries equal to 0 except for the $(i,j)\tth$ entry, which is 1.
 For a general split group, it is classical that the eigenspaces are 1-dimensional.
 By direct computation, if $X = \diag(t_1,\dots,t_d)$, then $\ad_X(Y) = XY-YX = (t_i-t_j)Y$.
 Therefore, the eigenvalue functionals $\alpha$ are exactly $\alpha(X) = t_i - t_j$.
 These functionals $\alpha$ are called the {\it roots} of $\mf g$, and are the weights of the Cartan action as considered above.

 For a general semisimple Lie group, the translation action of an $\R$-split Cartan subgroup is not Cartan, or even Anosov.
 However, the centralizer of $\mf a$ is always isomorphic to $\mf a \oplus \mf m$, where $\mf m \subset \mf g$ is the Lie algebra of some compact Lie subgroup $M \subset G$.
 In this case, $\exp(\mf a)$ descends to a left translation action on the double quotient space $M \backslash G / \Gamma$, and this action is totally Anosov.
+However, the subgroup $M$ is always finite if the group is $\R$-split, or equivalently if the Weyl chamber flow is Cartan.

-\subsubsection{Twisted Weyl Chamber Flows}
+\subsection{Twisted Weyl Chamber Flows}

 This example is a combination of the previous two examples.
 Let $G$ be an $\R$-split semisimple Lie group, and $\rho : G \to SL(N,\R)$ be a representation of $G$, which has an induced representation $\bar{\rho} : \mf{g} \to \mf{sl}(N,\R)$.
 Then $\bar{\rho}$ has a {\it weight} $\alpha : \mf a \to \R$ for each common eigenspace $E \subset \R^N$ for the transformations $\set{\rho(X) : X \in \mf a}$, which assigns to $X$ the eigenvalue of $\rho(X)$ on $E$.
 We call $\rho$ a {\it Cartan} representation if: